 2. Website Hosting

 Now that your business is registered and you’re the proud owner of yourbusiness.com, you need a company to host your website.
-GoDaddy hosts websites, as does another I recommend called Bluehost.
+Siteground hosts websites, as does another I recommend called Bluehost.
 You can start with a small amount of space for your site and work your way up as you need to (this is usually called an upgraded plan).
 Not only will a host site, keep all of your data in one place, they’ll help you establish your first website.
 I use WordPress and highly suggest you do the same.
 Next, you’ll pick a theme for your website, which will dictate the essence of your brand, so don’t just pick a standard free template.
 Try a service like StudioPress or Elegant Themes to pick something that looks professionally designed.
 You can always customize your site, later on, to suit your brand and make your online presence JUST RIGHT.

 3. Reserve and Set up Your Social Media Profiles

 Social Media is how people find out about what you sell.
 Whether you don’t have anything to sell yet or have a ton of inventory to move or openings to fill, you need to be on social media.
 You don’t need to be active on every social media platform, but always open accounts with each one so that no one else can.
 You never know how your business will grow and evolve over time, so you want to have that profile name be ready to use when you are.
 Start with the basics like LinkedIn, Facebook, Twitter, Instagram, and Pinterest.
-Then, set up a google+ account (this will help you be discovered on google) and finally you can add Snapchat, Periscope, and everything else you can find.
+Then, set up a Google My Business account (this will help you be discovered on google) and finally you can add Snapchat, and everything else you can find.
 Next, stay consistent with your website branding across all social media platforms.
 You want to be instantly recognizable, so save your fonts, pictures and color schemes, and use the same tone of voice throughout each platform.
 Then, focus on ONE social media site for one month.
 Get to know it well, establish your presence there, and figure out if it’s the best place to build your audience and customer base.
 After you’ve got one under your belt, move on to another for a month, and so on.

 4. Create a Plan

 You’ve probably heard the quote above before, but let it sink in for a moment.
 You need an actual PLAN to get your business off the ground.
 Who will buy your products or services?
 Define them!
 Market to them!
 Solve their problem(s)!
 How will you create revenue?
 Can you build upon your initial offerings to these same clients?
 Can these people afford what you have to offer?
 Where will you sell and market your products?
-I’m not trying to overwhelm you, but you can’t expect to be successful if you don’t write out a plan.
+I’m not trying to overwhelm you, but you can’t expect to be successful if you don’t have a plan.

 5. Desktop or Laptop